Questions Asked in CSIR-NET on Countable

 where one if countable must be countable

-b) by definition, any power set of $\mathbb
+b) by definition, any power set of Z,Q,NZ,Q,N is not countable

-does not remove the irrational numbers from $\mathbb R$ hence it remains
+does not remove the irrational numbers from RR hence it remains

 uncountable.